pedrohenriquecordeiro/breweries-case/src/tests/readme.md

 - **Dockerfile**
   Defines the container image for the data quality job.
 It:
   - Uses a Bitnami Spark base image.
-  - Installs required JARs for Delta Lake, Iceberg, and Deequ.
+  - Installs required JARs for Delta Lake, Iceberg and Deequ.
   - Installs Python dependencies, including PyDeequ.
   - Copies the application code and service account credentials.

 - **gke-service-account.json**
   Google Cloud service account key file for authenticating with GCS.
   **Note:** This file should be kept secure and never committed to public repositories.

 ## Key Libraries and Tools